 which deletes the UD_TBL_NOTE property definition from the Table class.
 Deleting a UDP is a destructive action and should generally be done with caution because it cannot be undone.
 It renders irretrievable all custom property values made for this property definition in your workspace.

 OMBDESCRIBE on any class definition to view the attributes for a metadata element.
 Among other tasks, use

-OMBDESCRIBE to list the UDPs for a given object type.
+OMBDESCRIBE to list all the property definitions including the UDPs for a given object type.
 For instance, the following command lists the UDPs for dimensions:

 You can also use

 OMBDESCRIBE to inspect the properties of a property definition.
 For instance, for a UDP called